 A train with no Wi-Fi access arrives at a station and the passengers want to connect to the AP.
 A small number (less than 25%) of the passengers will remain in the AP range when the train leaves, 90 seconds after arrival.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Passenger In-transit access

 The train is a mobile AP which the passengers connect to whilst travelling.
 The turnover of STAs accessing the AP will be about 25% every 3 to 5 minutes.
 Users will not log off when leaving the train.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Station Lobby

 STAs will arrive in a fairly constant rate and want instant access to schedules, status, and optimal transit routes.
 The transactions may include ticket purchase.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Connection Protection

 Many public transportation trips require multiple transfers which may be between different modes, such as buses, subways, and commuter rails, and are often across multiple agencies.
 Travelers desire a connection protection request and receive a confirmation based on a set of criteria, indicating whether the request is accepted.
 For public transit riders experiencing delays, a high volume of requests may be attempted at a single AP necessitating quick authentication and association.
 Travelers attempting to submit a request may be en-route (moving).